 Preparing Students for Advanced Placement Biology, An Introduction.

-This intensive course will focus on the newly redesigned AP Biology curriculum.
-Primary topics to be discussed will be the integration of the Four Big Ideas, with the Essential Knowledge, Enduring Understandings, and the seven Science Practices into teachersí existing curriculum.
-The lab component will focus on inquiry and labs from the College Boardís new lab manual: AP Biology Investigative Labs: An Inquiry-Based Approach.
+This intensive course for teachers (with an emphasis for new teachers), will focus on the newly redesigned AP Biology curriculum.
+Primary topics to be discussed will be the new reconstruction of the exam to be instituted in the 2020 exam.
+We will examine how the Science Practices and Four Big Ideas are now woven through eight units of Essential Knowledge and how the existing redesigned curriculum has been reconstructed for the 2020 exam.
+The lab component will focus on inquiry and labs from the College Boardís newly redesigned lab manual.
 Participants will also learn how to modify traditional experiments into inquiry-based models.
-Additional topics will include the integration of biotechnology, experimental design and technology into the AP Biology course; including how to use TI-84 graphing calculators and Vernierís probeware in some of the labs.
+Additional topics will include the integration of biotechnology, experimental design and technology into the AP Biology course; including how to use Vernierís probeware in some of the labs.
 Participants will learn how to prep the labs, to perform the labs and how to analyze the results.
-Biotechnology labs that may be included are BioRadís pGLO transformation lab and gel electrophoresis.
+Biotechnology labs that may be included are BioRadís pGLO transformation lab and MiniOneís pcr and gel electrophoresis.

 We will also examine the new AP Biology exam design, and essay grading approaches.
 Teachers will learn how to write questions in the new style of the revised AP exam.
 In support of the AP Audit requirements, participants will begin to develop an AP Biology syllabus specific to their needs, in addition to our daily laboratory investigations, and data analysis work.
 Participants should bring a calculator, flash drive, and digital camera.